jonghyunyoo/COVID19-in-South-Korea/README.md

 ## Overview

 This repository contains the replication code and cleaned data for the main regression analysis reported in our iScience paper.
-The analysis examines the impact of COVID-19 deaths on electricity consumption across different building types in [Location], using a Two-Stage Least Squares (2SLS) instrumental variable approach.
+The analysis examines the impact of COVID-19 deaths on electricity consumption across different building types in South Korea, using a Two-Stage Least Squares (2SLS) instrumental variable approach.

 ## Requirements